dhanush8525/Educational-Organisation-Using-ServiceNow/README.md

-# 🎓 Educational Management System on ServiceNow
+# 🎓 EDUCATIONAL ORGANIZATION USING SERVICE NOW

 A fully functional **Educational Management System** built on the **ServiceNow Platform (PDI)** to streamline and automate the admission process, student progress tracking, and centralized student data management — using low-code and no-code capabilities.